super-penguin/Data_Projects/README.md

 #####Q1.
 What is our independent variable?
 What is our dependent variable?

-1. Independent variable: the two conditions of the words
+1. Independent variable: the word/color congruency condition.
+It have two levels:
   1. *congruent (same ink color with word name)*
   2. *incongruent (different ink color with the word name)*
 2. Dependent variable: the time used to name the ink color.